AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-displays-out-of-stock-products.md

 ## Issue

-[!DNL Live Search] displays search results regardless of the stock status settings in the admin.
+[!DNL Live Search] displays search results regardless of the stock status settings in the Adobe Commerce Admin.
 Even when the **[!UICONTROL Display Out-of-Stock Products]** is set to *No*, the products are displayed.
 It results in the PLP error *We can’t find products matching the selection*.

 <u>Steps to reproduce</u>: